amprog/buildive/README.md

 | `npm run mustache` | Mustache's CLI doesn't add partials recursively.
 Hack to retrieve all partials, insert package.json's meta data and render HTML to `public/index.html`  |
 | `npm run mini:add` | Swap references to app.js/app.css for app.min.js/app.min.css in public/index.html |

+## Spitshine

+Make sure you get your meta tags right. `package.json` has a few properties that will fill in the meta data for the image, title and description tags for (Open Graph)[http://ogp.me/].
+Don't forget to snap a nice screenshot of your interactive and save it as /public/images/card.png/

 ## Troubleshooting

 if npm is giving you trouble, run `npm update`.
 Still trouble? `npm install`.
 Still giving you hell? remove the `node_modules` directory and `npm install`.
 Still??
 You sure you have the latest version of npm? `sudo npm install npm -g`

 Sometimes the livereload server refuses to shut down.
-You can either remove the livereload script from package.json, or shut down the livereload server manually.
+You can either remove the livereload script from package.json, or shut down the livereload server manually when it acts up.
 In the terminal, run `lsof -n -i4TCP:35729`.
 Which outputs:
 ```
 COMMAND     PID  ...
 node      27594  ...